 Design by committee never works.

-It never works because committees try to make decisions based on office politics instead of what’s best for the customer.
+It never works not because you don’t have a great designer with a flawless web design portfolio.
+It is because committees try to make decisions based on office politics instead of what’s best for the customer.
 These design-by-committee projects are too busy making sure that everyone’s ideas are incorporated, that the VP of Marketing’s ego doesn’t get bruised and that the technical team isn’t asked to do anything that makes them feel a little challenged.

 Don’t fall into this trap.

 Get your priorities straight by creating a customer-centric team.
 The people in charge of planning, designing and developing your site should be agile, focused and accustomed to delivering quality digital experiences.

 Traditional Industries Hiring Traditional Experts